Register Login

 Updating data in table control

 1) Method 1: Read the internal table into the Table Control in the screen’s flow logic.
-Used when the names of the Table Control fields are based on fields of the
+Used when the names of the Table Control fields are based on internal table fields.

 2) Method 2: Read the internal table into the Table Control in the module pool code.
 Used when the names of the Table Control fields are based on fields of the